Conococheague Mountain: History

 The mountain was logged around the turn of the 20th century, and continues to be logged to this day.
 Beech, oak and hemlock are the most common species of tree.
 There are also several groves of white pine, which were planted for logging purposes.
 A logging mill was located at nearby Fowlers Hollow State Park, which was turned into a campsite and picnic area in the 1930s by the Civilian Conservation Corps.

 On March 18, 2002, the Pennsylvania Department of Conservation and Natural Resources called for volunteers to clean up an illegal dumpsite at the top of the mountain, which had just been named one of the state’s "Dirty Dozen" under the state's Forest Lands Beautification Program.

 On April 6, twenty volunteers tackled the Burns Valley Overlook site, removing tires and trash from the mountain with contractors removing trash for proper disposal and recycling.
 The volunteers and contractors removed seven tons of trash, 1.7 ST of scrap metal for recycling, and 402 tires, restoring the site so that the views can be enjoyed.

 Activities

 The mountain supports wildlife populations of deer, bear, turkey, and grouse.
-Numerous hunting camps located along the Sherman Creek valley travel up the mountain every year to pursue game, most commonly deer and turkey.
+Numerous hunting camps located along the Shermans Creek valley travel up the mountain every year to pursue game, most commonly deer and turkey.